I have a B.A. in History and Creative Writing and an M.A. in History. I enjoy politics, movies, television, poker, video games, and trivia.

 A Brief History of Karens

 According to Wikipedia and numerous other sources, there is no specific origin of the term.
 However, it is possible that "Karen" originated on Black Twitter around 2018.
-According to The Atlantic, the web site Reddit posted a subreddit in December 2017.
-However, it was all about a user's vindictive ex-wife, named Karen.
+According to The Atlantic, the website Reddit posted a subreddit in December 2017 that was all about a user's vindictive ex-wife, named Karen.
 It's possible the Karen movement grew from there.

 In this example, Becky doesn't exhibit the exact behaviors of the modern Karen.
 However, Becky is close.
 Karen is clearly an evolution of Becky.
 And it's not inconceivable that Becky could be a Karen.
 Clearly, she's a bit racist.
 Some might say she's a lot racist.
 But there's no clear indication of her entitlement, though it's easy to assume.

 What is clear is that Black people have had their share of Karens for a long time.
 What may be different now, as with much cultural appropriation, is that White people get the reference.
 And now they're using it frequently.
 So, let's look at some recent behaviors that define what it means to be a Karen.